gwohlgen/digitalhumanities_dataset_and_eval/README.md

 * `datasets/questions_soiaf_doesn_match.txt`: Doesnt_match task test data for *A Song of Ice and Fire*
 * `datasets/questions_hp_analogies.txt`: Analogies relation test data for *Harry Potter*
 * `datasets/questions_hp_doesn_match.txt`: Doesnt_match task test data for *Harry Potter*
+* **NEW:**: There are now 4 more datasets, same as the 4 original ones, but for n-gram data.
+    The **n-gram** datasets are easily recognizable, the have `_ngram` in the file name.

 If you want to extend or modify the test data, edit the respective source files in the folder [datasets](datasets):
 `hp_analogies.txt`, `hp_does_not_match.txt`, `soiaf_analogies.txt`,`soiaf_does_not_match.txt`.
+NEW: or the respective `_ngram` dataset.

-After modifying the test data run the following command to re-create the datasets.
+After modifying the test data run the following command to re-create the datasets (the `question_` files).
 ```
     cd datasets
     python create_questions.py
 ```

 This will generate section-based permutations to create the evaluation datasets.
+You can also add completly new datasets and add a line into `create_questions.py`.

 ## The Models